dawidolko/Github-Badges-Achievements/assets/steps/README.quickdraw.md

 <hr>

-## How to get Quickdraw GitHub achievement step by step :
+## How to get Quickdraw GitHub achievement step by step:

 ### 1. You need to create New Issue or Pull Request in any repository you want.